Macroeconomic Data Transformations Matter: Results

 These findings are particularly important given the increasing interest in ML macro forecasting.
 They suggest that traditional data transformations, meant to achieve stationarity, do leave substantial forecasting gains on the practitioners' table.
-These losses can be successfully recovered by combining ML methods with well-motivated rotations of predictors such as \textit{MARX} and \textit{MAF}, or sometimes by simply including variables in levels.
+These losses can be successfully recovered by combining ML methods with well-motivated rotations of predictors such as \textit{MARX} and \textit{MAF} (or sometimes by simply including variables in levels) and by constructing the final forecast by the path average approach.